svpino/twitter/README.md

 * [Math resources for machine learning](https://twitter.com/svpino/status/1381478444773609475?s=20)

 * [When the validation loss is lower than the training loss](https://twitter.com/svpino/status/1423569964112429060?s=20).
 I built a machine learning model, and my validation loss is lower than my training loss.
 People asked me why.
 We're used to seeing the opposite, so this is definitely suspicious.
 Is this really a problem?

+## Probabilities and Statistics

+* [An introduction to Bayes' Theorem](https://twitter.com/svpino/status/1362354925548810241?s=20) — **Bayes' theorem** is very useful, but I didn't want to make it boring so that this thread will introduce it through an excellent little (surprising) problem.
+And after you read it, you'll want to use it at your next dinner party.

+* [Probabilities in a continuous context](https://twitter.com/svpino/status/1438065219448803328?s=20).
+Imagine I tell you this: "The probability of a particular event happening is zero."
+Contrary to what you may think, this doesn't mean that this event is impossible.
+In other words, events with 0 probability could still happen!
+This seems contradictory.
+What's going on here?

+* [An introduction to the basic principles of probabilities](https://twitter.com/svpino/status/1435166402730672134?s=20).
+If you want to become a better gambler, you need to learn probabilities.
+Let's talk about the basic principles of probabilities that you need to understand.

 ## Machine Learning Techniques